Skip to content

 The most commonly used regime is IV methylprednisolone at 10–30 mg/kg/day for 3 to 5 days.
 This is followed by oral steroid tapering, starting with prednisone 1–2 mg/kg/day tapered over 4 to 6 weeks.

 IVIG is usually administered at 0.4 g/kg/day for 5 days or 1g/kg/day for 2 days.
-Total IVIG dose in both dosing schedules is 2 g/kg.
-Plasma exchange therapy usually consists of 3 to 6 cycles over a period of 10–14 days.
+The total IVIG dose in both dosing schedules is 2 g/kg.
+Plasma exchange therapy usually consists of 3 to 6 cycles over 10–14 days.
 Plasma exchange has a rapid onset, and the clinical response is usually noticeable after 2–3 exchanges.

 Some critical patients need intensive care due to severe encephalopathy and seizures.
 Rehabilitation therapy can reduce long-term sequelae.